 There are two main reasons why this way of calculating makes sense:

-As you can see there are a couple of ways to calculate the post-money valuation, and there is no industry standard.
+As you can see there are a couple of ways to calculate the post-money valuation, there is no industry standard and variations will affect your cap table differently.
 At the end of the day, what matters is how the post-money valuation is agreed upon and understood by the startup, its investors and lawyers.

 Because we know this question is always present in the startup ecosystem, we decided to ask one of our investors for a little more clarification.
 The questions were answered by our investors from btov partners.